-- 1. Health insurance companies and group health plans may not request your genetic information that we get from this research. - 2.
-Health insurance companies and group health plans may not use your geneticinformation when making decisions regarding your eligibility or premiums. - Massachusetts employers with 6 or more employees (or 15 or more employees in other states, under GINA) may not use your genetic information that we get from this research when making a decision to hire, promote, or fire you or when setting the terms of your employment.
+- 2. Health insurance companies and group health plans may not use your genetic information when making decisions regarding your eligibility or premiums. - 3.
+Massachusetts employers with 6 or more employees (or 15 or more employees in other states, under GINA) may not use your genetic information that we get from this research when making a decision to hire, promote, or fire you or when setting the terms of your employment.